esl/elixirconf-eu-jekyll/_trainings/debugging-a-running-system.md

 to: 12.30 PM
 type: training
 ---
-In this training, we'll start out with a single app and show how you can identify and fix bottlenecks in a running system.
+TEST In this training, we'll start out with a single app and show how you can identify and fix bottlenecks in a running system.
 You'll learn how to make a release and then debug it.

 Once we've instrumented a single node release, we'll move to a multi-node release instrument with distributed traces and then resolve the issues.